tushar-innovalabs/heroku-buildpack-imagemagick-heif/README.md

     $ cp /usr/lib/x86_64-linux-gnu/libiomp5.so /usr/src/imagemagick/lib
     ```

-_the last 2 libraries are not available at run time on heroku only build time see [Ubuntu Packages on Heroku Stacks](https://devcenter.heroku.com/articles/stack-packages) for more info_
+_The last 2 libraries are not available at run time on heroku only build time see [Ubuntu Packages on Heroku Stacks](https://devcenter.heroku.com/articles/stack-packages) for more info_

 8. Clean up the build and get ready for packaging: